Sourdough bread dough during bulk fermentation.

 Where is the Best Place to Bulk Ferment Bread Dough?

-Depending on container size, use the Brod and Taylor proofer or your oven with light on.
+Depending on container size, use a dedicated dough proofer or your oven with light on.

 Strengthening the Dough During Bulk Fermentation